zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 Our next step is to look at what these top programming languages are used for.
 And hopefully, through this investigation, I can give you a better sense of what language(s) you'd need based on your interest, future or otherwise.

-This will be out task in tomorrow's blog post.
+This will be our task in tomorrow's blog post.
 I will cover the top 4 most popular programming languages (according to Github's Octoverse), what type of things they are used for.

 [^tiobe]: One could also look at the [TIOBE Index](https://www.tiobe.com/tiobe-index/)
 [^insights]: https://insights.stackoverflow.com/survey/2019/#technology-programming-scripting-and-markup-languages[^somethod]: https://insights.stackoverflow.com/survey/2018/